AerospaceEngineerBadAss/receipes/content/_index.md

 ---
-title: "🍲 Based Cooking 🍳"
+title: "🍲 FrenchMomSecrets receipes 🍳"
 description: 'The fast-loading recipe site with cooking only and no ads.'
 layout: single
 ---